Who we are, what we do, and how to find us

 The observatory interior under red night light.

-The writer is a past President of the Astronomers' Association of Queensland (two terms), and was elected a Fellow of the Royal Astronomical Society (based in London) in 1973.
-In 1980 he was contracted by NASA to provide pictures of navigation star fields for training Shuttle astronauts.
+The writer is a past President of the Astronomers' Association of Queensland (two terms in the 1970s), and was elected a Fellow of the Royal Astronomical Society (based in London) in 1973.
+In 1980 he was contracted by NASA to provide pictures of navigation star fields for training Space Shuttle astronauts.
 His first illustrated article on astrophotography was published in a British photography magazine in 1973.
-Astrophotographs of his appeared in the March 2003 Sky & Telescope and in the October 2004 issue of Night Sky, and are used to illustrate this website, of which he is the author.
+Astrophotographs of his appeared in the March 2003 Sky & Telescope and in the October 2004 issue of Night Sky, and are used to illustrate this website.